 Youth Circus Camps

 There's no better way for kids to spend school breaks than trying new things, building confidence, developing team work skills and having a blast while doing it!
-Circus School of Arizona is pleased to offer full- and half-day camp options for kids ages 7 through 14.
+Circus School of Arizona is pleased to offer full- and half-day camp options for:

 Each camp session covers a broad range of circus skills allowing students to try a little bit of everything.
 Trained instructors will give your child an introduction to all the core areas of circus arts including: aerial acrobatics, ground acrobatics, equilibristics (balancing), prop manipulation and more.